CubeVi/3DMonitor/README.md

 **End-to-end flow for a new app**

-1. Ensure CubeStage is running on the same Windows machine.
+1. Ensure Cubestage or OpenstageAI is running on the same Windows machine.
-2. Open a local socket connection to the server exposed by CubeStage.
+2. Open a named pipe connection to the **platform** service.
 3. Send a `getDeivice` request; the response includes `x0`, `interval` and `slope` inside `response_data.config`.
 4. Use those three values to interleave your rendered views before pushing the frame to the C1 display window.